 Few tips regarding reward programs

 Your rewards program should be appealing enough to entice customers to want to sign up and use it repeatedly.
 Consider how your rewards program could be structured to reward customers when they agree to join, and to encourage them to return consistently.

 Customers want to feel like they’re valued as rewards program members.
 What better way to market your rewards program than benefits that give customers the “VIP” status they seek?
 Whether you give rewards participants exclusive access to deeply discounted items, or host special events for rewards members that aren’t open to the public, your rewards program can simultaneously act as a reason to stay in touch with customers consistently, while demonstrating that your business is committed to giving its loyal customers the special treatment they deserve.

 You can partner with others.

 Increasingly, credit card and travel rewards programs have partnered with similar brands that embody their brand and customer ideology to structure appealing cross-sell offers for customers.
 The City Bank, Eastern Bank LTD. for example, partnered with different food chains, healthcare etc. of Bangladesh for a symbiotic relationship that rewards members with points and discount offers.
 Small businesses can structure rewards program offers with partner discounts from other local businesses in much the same way.
-This creative approach to rewards offers can help you increase how many customers may be attracted to your rewards program, while empowering you with more insights about their consumer behavior that you can use to develop even more relevant content, promotions and offers in the future.
+This creative approach to rewards offers can help you increase how many customers may be attracted to your rewards program while empowering you with more insights about their consumer behaviour that you can use to develop even more relevant content, promotions and offers in the future.

 You can surprise the customers with offers.